yandexmobile/yandex-ads-unity-plugin/README.md

 ## Quick start

+### Using UPM

+1. Open UPM by selecting Window -> Package Manager in the Unity menu

+2. Go to + -> Install package from git URL... and paste `https://github.com/yandexmobile/yandex-ads-unity-plugin.git?path=/mobileads-sdk` (replace mobileads-sdk with the name of the desired package)

+3. Click on Install.
+The package will be added to your project

+### Using .unitypackage

-1. To use Yandex Mobile Ads Unity plugin in your project download folder `mobileads-unity-plugin`
+1. To use Yandex Mobile Ads Unity plugin in your project download the assets linked to the release ([Releases page](https://github.com/yandexmobile/yandex-ads-unity-plugin/releases))

 2. Open your project in the Unity editor